Lack of appetite

 • suggest eating small amounts of favourite foods that are tolerated

-Talk tip: if the patient has cachexia, emphasize to patient/family that patient is declining because of disease not because they are not eating.
+Talk tip: if the patient has cachexia, emphasize to patient/family that patient is declining because of disease, not because they are not eating.
 Focus on hunger and thirst needs, not hydration and nutrition.
 If appropriate, review natural process of dying and that it’s natural to not want to eat and drink.